How much does Acorn charge for their management services?

 No matter how well your tenants are screened, sometimes the unexpected happens.
 Roommates move out and the remaining tenants can’t cover the whole rent.
 Someone loses a job.
 Someone gets a major illness.
 Some just don’t pay.

 With Acorn Property Management, you can rest easy that we take immediate and effective action to enforce payment.
 We serve the Non-Payment Notices and stay in close contact with the tenants.
-And if the worst happens, we file the eviction paperwork and even attend the initial eviction hearing for you.
-We can then, at your request, initiate a collection process or assist in filing a Small Claims Court action for you.

 What do I have to worry about?